|

 families past (some on tin plate!)
 I believe many are from Grimethorpe area

-but a few maybe towards brierley and wondered if they would be any use if I
+but a few maybe towards Brierley and wondered if they would be any use if I

 copied them to your website?
 I know there's a couple of the post office too.